thoughtbot/ios-on-rails/book/rails/creating_a_geocoded_get_request.md

 -- [Wikipedia](http://en.wikipedia.org/wiki/Geocoding).

-Geocoding gives us the power to take location information from humans and turn it into something that a computer can understand and reason about.
+Geocoding gives us the power to take location information from humans and turn it into something a computer can understand and reason about.

 [Yelp](http://www.yelp.com), for example, does not ask businesses to add their latitude and longitude when creating a profile.
-Instead, they ask for the street address and zipcode, which the Yelp application transforms into a latitude and longitude that can be plotted on a map.
+Instead, it asks for the street address and zip code, which the Yelp application transforms into a latitude and longitude that can be plotted on a map.

 This is important because humans don't think in the decimal precision terms of